 - related products

 - files for download

 You can add metafields to your products, collections, customers, orders, and other parts of your store, either directly from your Shopify admin or by using an app from the Shopify App Store.

-If you have an Online Store 2.0 theme, such as Dawn, the free Shopify theme, then you can connect most metafields to your theme by using the theme editor.
+If you have an Online Store 2.0 theme, then you can connect most metafields to your theme by using the theme editor.
 If you're using vintage themes, or if you want to add metafield types that your theme doesn't support, then you can edit your theme code or hire a Shopify Expert to help you.

 Setting up new metafields involves the following tasks: